DMalko/PeptoVar/README.md

 PeptoVar is a program for personalization of protein coding genes and peptidomes generation.

- - Easy to use (see *Usage* section)
+ - Easy to use (see *Usage* section).

  - Generate peptidomes:
    - personalized for selected sample
    - unique peptides for pair of samples
    - all possible peptides for variations in population
    - *... multi-processing version will be available soon*

-- Efficiently remove synonymous variations
+- Translate variation with prefixes and suffixes:
+   - determine variation synonymy
+   - create translation dependencies

-- Has optional parameters for variation filtration and transcript selection
+- Has optional parameters for variation filtration and transcript selection.

+## Requirements

+* Linux or MacOS
+* python >= 3.5
+* pysam module >= 0.11.2.2

-## Installation / Download
+## Installation

-#### Using Homebrew on Mac OS X or Linux (linuxbrew)

-    *... will be available soon*

-to upgrade already installed PeptoVar to the newest version:

-    brew update
-    brew upgrade PeptoVar
+* install pysam package using pip:

-#### Manual install
+   pip3 install pysam

 * download latest stable PeptoVar build from [release page](https://github.com/DMalko/PeptoVar/releases/latest)
 * unzip the archive